JaqiKal/tic-tac-toe/README.md

 Media were not utilized.

 ###  Acknowledgments'

 I would like to acknowledge the following people:

-* My mentor [Jubril Akolade](https://github.com/jubrillionaire/) for all his help and advice throughout the project
+* My mentor [Jubril Akolade](https://github.com/jubrillionaire/) for all his help and advice throughout the project.
-* The whole team at [Code Institute](https://codeinstitute.net) for their teaching and support
+* The whole team at [Code Institute](https://codeinstitute.net) for their teaching and support.
-* To all engaged fellow student at all channels and a special shout out to slack channel community-sweden.
+* To all engaged fellow student at all channels and a special shout out to slack channel community sweden.